 We Offer Many Comforts Of Home…Plus an On-Site Clinic!

-Our fully accessible studio, one, and two bedroom apartments include:
+Our fully accessible one and two bedroom apartments include:

 - Fully equipped electric kitchens

 - Emergency response system and 24-hour staffed front desk

 - Utilities included (telephone and cable extra)